aces/Loris/modules/dataquery/test/TestPlan.md

   - [x] Data Dictionary: Parameter Type Descriptions.

 1. Load the Data Query Tool (Beta) and assert that you access the module
-2. Assert that you can collapseThis section tests the basic GUI functionality of the module **without access to any fields or their data** and expand the `Next Steps` window on the bottom right of the page.
+2. Assert that you can collapse and expand the `Next Steps` window on the bottom right of the page.
 3. Assert that you can expand and collapse the `Study Queries` pane, the`Instructions` pane, and the `Recent queries` pane.

 ## Define Fields